werleycordeiro/Dynamic-Nelson-Siegel-and-Svensson/README.md

 # Dynamic-Nelson-Siegel-Svensson a la Diebold-Li
-Dynamic Nelson-Siegel: DNS-TS and Dynamic Nelson-Siegel-Svensson: DNSS-TS
+Dynamic Nelson-Siegel: DNS-TS and Dynamic Nelson-Siegel-Svensson: DNSS-TS in two steps